kurko/ember-sync/README.md

 3. **Define an Ember.js initializer:** now we connect Ember Sync with your App.

+    If you are using the ember-addon version(installed with npm in am ember-cli > 0.0.36) project, you can skip this step.

     ```js
     // app/initializers/ember-sync.js
     import { default as EmberSync } from 'ember-sync';